History of AFC Ajax: The Velvet Revolution

 Towards the end of 2010, Johan Cruyff criticized the board and playing style of Ajax.
 Cruyff made sure that Frank de Boer (an ally of Cruyff) became the new manager after Jol resigned due to poor results.
 Afterwards, Cruyff started concocting new plans to bring Ajax back to the top.
 He attempted to gain more influence in the board by putting allies in the council of members.
 In March 2011, the board of Ajax resigned due to be unwilling to implement Cruyff’s plans.
 After this, Cruyff himself took a seat on the supervisory board.
 Together with the four other supervisory directors, he started looking for a new board of directors.
 Eventually, the four other supervisors and Cruyff would again not be aligned with their vision for the club.
 The four other supervisors then tried to get Cruyff away by appointing Louis van Gaal as CEO of Ajax.
 It was known that Cruyff and Van Gaal were not fond of each other and had football philosophies that were not aligned.
 Cruyff was oblivious of the decision by the other four supervisors to appoint van Gaal as CEO, and as a result, filed a lawsuit as it was required by law for him to be privy to the appointment.
 In February 2012, the judge ruled that the appointment was not legally valid.
 The other four supervisors resigned and thus Cruyff had complete freedom to appoint the board he wanted and to carry out his plan.
-Edwin van der Sar (still CEO of Ajax) and Marc Overmars, among others, were given a place on the board.
+Edwin van der Sar and Marc Overmars, among others, were given a place on the board.
 The so-called 'Cruyff plan' has been the main line of Ajax's policy since 2012.